Bureau of Energy Efficiency: Actions & Activities

 Energy Audit : The Government of India has identified certain energy intensive industries labelled as 'designated consumers', and made it compulsory for them to conduct Energy Audits following the ‘Bureau of Energy Efficiency (Manner and Intervals of Time for Conduct of Energy Audit) Regulations, 2010’ It has declared new energy standards for ACs which will be applicable from 1 January 2021.

 Energy Efficient Lamps: Bachat Lamp Yojana is a voluntary participation program that provides Energy Efficient Compact Fluorescent Lamps (CFLs) at the same cost as regular incandescent bulbs.
 Participant investors in the sales earn internationally tradeable carbon credits under the Clean Development Mechanism of the Kyoto Protocol.

 Standards and Labeling: The BEE has made it mandatory for certain high energy use consumer equipment and appliances to be tested and labeled with their energy performance in order for consumers to be able to make an informed choice about their purchases.
 The program also allows for some classes of products to volunteer for testing and labeling.
 The program includes outreach and workshops for sellers to understand the labeling and the cost and energy saving potential of rated equipment and appliances in order for them to inform customers.
 The program includes a searchable database for consumers to compare products.

+Under this scheme, BEE has made it mandatory for certain appliances like air conditioners, refrigerators, and LED bulbs to display energy efficiency star ratings on their labels.
+These star ratings help consumers evaluate the power consumption and energy savings of different models.